jabrams513/tech-blog/README.md

 A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Purpose
 Build an CMS-style blog site similar to WordPress that adheres to the MVC paradigm.
-Handlebars.js will be used for templating, Sequelize for ORM, and express-session for authentication.
+Handlebars.js will be used for templating, Sequelize for ORM, and express-session npm package for authentication.
 The goal is to enable developers to publish blog posts and comment on each other's posts.
 The site will be deployed on Render.

 ## Deployed Webpage Link
 <!-- https://jabrams513.github.io/five-day-weather-forecast/ -->